Adversus Judaeos: Chrysostom's homilies and Nazism

+There are modern scholars who claim that an abuse of his preaching, which became well known to the West in the seventeenth century, fed Christian antisemitism, and some, such as Stephen Katz, go even further, saying it was an inspiration for pagan Nazi antisemitism.
+Indeed, during World War II, the Nazi Party in Germany abused his homilies, quoting and reprinting them frequently in an attempt to legitimize the Holocaust in the eyes of German and Austrian Christians.

 Some authors say John Chrysostom's preaching was an inspiration for Nazi antisemitism with its evil fruit of the programme to annihilate the Jewish race.
 Steven Katz cites Chrysostom's homilies as “the decisive turn in the history of Christian anti-Judaism, a turn whose ultimate disfiguring consequence was enacted in the political antisemitism of Adolf Hitler.”
 During World War II, the Nazi Party in Germany used Chrysostom's work in an attempt to legitimize the Holocaust in the eyes of German and Austrian Christians.
 His works were frequently quoted and reprinted as a witness for the prosecution.
 After World War II, the Christian Churches denounced Nazi use of Chrysostom's works, explaining his words with reference to the historical context.
 According to Walter Laqueur, it was argued that in the 4th century, the general discourse was brutal and aggressive and that at the time when the Christian church was fighting for survival and recognition, mercy and forgiveness were not in demand.

 Other Adversus Iudaeos literature

 Other documents also form part of the Adversus Iudaeos literature.
-These include Tertullian or Pseudo-Tertullian's own Adversus Iudaeos, Pseudo-Gregory of Nyssa's Testimonies Against The Jews, the Adversus Iudaeos texts in the literature of medieval Russia.
-Schreckenberg sees in the popular antisemitic references, such as anti-usurer poetry by the Rhineland poet Muskatblut an extension of Adversus Iudaeos texts, though there is no evidence that Chrysostom’s sermons about the Jews had yet been translated.
-Even Eusebius' Demonstratio against paganism.
+These include Tertullian or Pseudo-Tertullian's own Adversus Iudaeos, Pseudo-Gregory of Nyssa's Testimonies Against The Jews, and the Adversus Iudaeos texts in the literature of medieval Russia.
+Schreckenberg sees in the popular antisemitic references, such as anti-usurer poetry by the Rhineland poet Muskatblut, an extension of Adversus Iudaeos texts, though there is no evidence that Chrysostom’s sermons about the Jews had yet been translated.
+Even Eusebius's Demonstratio against paganism.

 Samuel Krauss, Jean Juster and later Marcel Simon argued that the Adversus Iudaeos literature is a form of continuation of earlier Jewish-Christian encounters, specifically until the reign of Julian in 361, though other writers see the documents as more about strengthening Christian self-identity.